 Before we get on to “Age Of Extinction”, let’s take a quick spin through the first three movies:

 You know, this film isn’t too bad.
-If you can get past the horrible, horrible design of the Autobots and Decepticons.
+If you can get past the horrible, horrible design of the Autobots and Decepticons and Bay’s desperately creepy over-sexualisation of poor Megan Fox.
 The plot’s pretty straightforward and there are a few nods to history being influenced by giant robots wandering around the planet.
 The cast are okay, with none of the hyped-up flailing around and although there’s a bunch of sophomoric humour, it’s not as overpowering as it would become.
 Even Shia Labeouf’s Sam Witwicky is okay in this, and John Voight pops in to class up the joint a little.
 Sure, it’s loud, brash and dumb but at this point, it wasn’t drunk on its own success and it had the right intentions, even if the execution was a little trashy.
-5/10
+4/10

 “Transformers: Revenge Of The Fallen”